bmonreal/adv_lab_data_analysis/deep_dive/README.md

 2) Look at the error in x0 reported by the fitter.
 Add one error bar to x0, then use the Exercise 2 method to get the best possible chi2 there.
 3) Same, but at x0 _minus_ one error bar.

 What is the relationship in chi2 between those three evaluations?

+Do an Exercise-2-style parameter scan very close to the minimum and pay close attention to the shape of the minimum in the region encompassing +/- 1 error bar.
+You should see a parabola.

+4) Looking back at the verbose fit output of Exercise 3, show whether it has done enough evaluations to actually determine the shape of this parabola.

 # Exercise 5: Exclusion plots in 2D